plone/bobtemplates.plone/docs/develop.rst

 This could be for example the ``addon`` alone.
 Or for a package with Dexterity content types, first the ``addon`` template and then inside the created package the ``content_type`` subtemplate.
 The tests are running after all templates for a case are applied.

-To run all tests locally, just run ``rox`` without any parameter.
-You can also run individual tests for e specific environment.
+To run all tests locally, just run ``tox`` without any parameter.
+You can also run individual tests for a specific environment.
 To get a list of all environments run ``tox -l``.

 .. code-block:: sh